We recreated and adapted global e-learning content so a multinational business could deliver the same high-quality training in 18 languages.

 With these difficulties in mind, the company realized they needed the help of a multilingual communication specialist.
 So, they contacted SLT.

 Amol Agarwal, SLT’s APAC Production Head, explains why SLT were the perfect choice for the task:

-“Our range of end-to-end services and our ability to integrate with a variety of technologies ensured all aspects of the ILT could be localized in one place.
+“Our range of end-to-end services and our ability to integrate with a variety of technologies ensures all aspects of the ILT can be localized in one place.
 In particular, we leveraged translation memories—databases containing previously-translated sentences, paragraphs, and phrases—to speed up the process while maintaining the original context of the target translation.”